DimitriPalmer22/Studio-Docs/Projects/Summer Project/Game Idea 1.md

 - Generally, no area's layout is predefined.
 Instead, the areas are procedurally generated.
 	- This means that the areas are randomly generated each time the player plays the game.
 	- This allows for a high degree of replayability and keeps the game fresh and exciting.
+- The individual rooms are pre-defined, but the order in which the player encounters them is random.
+	- Much like the rooms in *Enter the Gungeon*, the rooms are randomly chosen from a pool of rooms.
+- Each area has a specific theme, which is reflected in the enemies, traps, and other obstacles the player encounters.
+	- For example, one area might be themed around fire, while another might be themed around ice.
+	- The enemies in each area will also reflect this theme.

 #### Area 1
+-
 #### Area 2
+-
 #### Area 3
+-
 #### Final Boss
 - Boss area